The Period of Study: 585 BCE - 529 CE

 Method in the History of Philosophy

-The history of ancient philosophy is not an inquiry into everything the ancient philosophers thought.
-It is primarily an inquiry into those thoughts that are significant in ancient philosophy.
-In this way, the history of philosophy is concerned with the thoughts of the ancient philosophers that enter into the ancient philosophical tradition and that are influential in this tradition.
+The object of the history of ancient philosophy is to understand ancient philosophy.
+It is to know what ancient philosophers thought and why they had these thoughts, but the history of ancient philosophy is not an inquiry into everything the ancient philosophers thought.
+It is primarily an inquiry into the thoughts that are significant in ancient philosophy.
+In this way, the history of ancient philosophy is concerned with the thoughts of the ancient philosophers that enter into the ancient philosophical tradition and that are influential in this tradition.

-This approach to history and its method helps explain why the history of ancient philosophy is difficult.
-It requires knowledge of both of the texts and the cultural context in which the ancient philosophers worked.
+This methodology in the history of ancient philosophy explains why the subject is difficult.
+It requires knowledge of both the texts and the cultural context in which the ancient philosophers worked.
 This knowledge is not easy to acquire.
 The ancient philosophers lived in a very different time, and they wrote in a different language.
 Historical texts do not provide a complete record of a culture in the best of circumstances, and many of the ancient texts have not survived.
-This makes it difficult to know the perspective of the ancient philosophers.
+This makes it difficult to take up the perspective of the ancient philosophers.

 Philosophy and the History of Philosophy

-Because the history of philosophy is an inquiry into what historical philosophers thought about certain things and why they had these thoughts, it is not an attempt to understand what is true or false with respect to certain philosophical problems.
+Because the history of philosophy is an inquiry into what past philosophers thought and why they had these thoughts, it is not an attempt to solve philosophical problems.
 Nevertheless, it should not be supposed that the history of philosophy can proceed without knowledge of philosophy.
 It is necessary to understand the discipline to understand its history.
 Just as it is necessary to understand, say, mathematics to understand its history, it is necessary to understand philosophy to understand the history of philosophy.
+In part, this why historians of philosophy study philosophy and why classes in the history of philosophy are typically listed as classes in philosophy in most colleges and universities.

 Greek Language and Culture